Menda/k6-azure-pipelines-example/draft.md

 Create a new file in the root of your repo named `azure-pipelines.yml`.

 Azure provides us with ready-made pools to run our pipeline agents in.
-Having a choice between a Windows, MacOS and Ubuntu pool I've selected "Ubuntu 16.04".
+Having a choice between a Windows, MacOS and Ubuntu agent I've selected `Ubuntu 16.04`.
 That gives us the easiest way to install k6 tool through shell commands.

 We can start our example by defining the base image for our agent: